Forricide/still-feel-alive/Chapter 1.md

 The kitchen is a mess.
 It's not like it's ever particularly clean, but this is different than 'I didn't wash the dishes last night'.
 It's more 'drunken bar fight'.
 Not a pleasant sight.

-A man sits on a chair at the island; it's still in good shape, but two counterparts aren't, legs smashed on the ground.
+A man sits on a chair at the island.
+His chair is still in good shape, but two counterparts aren't, legs smashed on the ground.
 Shards of glass and pools of liquid complete the picture.
-It looks to be mostly alcohol, but some is blood red, colouring the broken pieces furniture.
+It looks to be mostly alcohol, but some is blood red, staining the broken pieces of furniture.

+He's staring at the wall, humming something to himself.
+The tune is almost recognizable, tugging at the corners of her memory.

+It's like a little game, trying to tiptoe around the broken glass without hurting herself or drawing the man's attention.
+Something about the thought is amusing - she remembers playing some sort of game like this with a friend, once.
+Good memories.

+*Friend*.
+Is the man a friend - no, that's not quite right.

+Family. *My father*.

+The realization hits her hard, almost physical, and she half-stumbles, a shard of glass digging into her foot.

+She cuts off a startled cry, but the man - *Dad* - is already turning.

+He stares at her, for a second, then yells, incoherent.

+A step back isn't enough to dodge a flung wine bottle.
+It smashes against her shoulder, breaks,